-Alcohol in Haircare Products Explained
+Alcohol In Hair Care Products Explained

 Whether or not alcohol is haircare is good or bad is dependant on the type of alcoholic ingredient that is being used.
-There are natural (plant-derived), safe (non-toxic) and healthy (promoting positive health effects) alcohol ingredients, and there are also alcohol ingredients which should be avoided at all costs.
+There are natural (plant-derived), safe (non-toxic), and healthy (promoting positive health effects) ingredients, and there are also ingredients which should be avoided at all costs.
 In general, most fatty alcohols are naturally plant-derived and have positive effects, act as emulsifiers, opacifiers, and contribute to the viscosity of creams and lotions.

 Cetyl alcohol, which is found in John Frieda purple shampoo, is produced from either petroleum or palm oil.
 This ingredient helps thicken the formula and prevents the oils and water from separating.
 Unlike rubbing alcohol, cetyl alcohol will not dry out skin or hair.
-It is also listed as non toxic and is used many cosmetics and foods.
+It is also listed as non-toxic and is used many cosmetics and foods.
 However, many short-chain alcohols, such as Propanol, are synthetically derived and can have drying effects.
 When contemplating whether or not to purchase a product that contains an ingredient with the word ‘alcohol’ in it, consider the authenticity of the brand offering the product.
 You should then cross-reference from a reputable online database, such as EWG.org.
 It’s a great website to see whether or not the alcohol ingredient that’s used is safe or harmful.

-Is Alcohol Denat Bad for Hair?
+Is Alcohol Denat Bad For Hair?

-The first thing we should try and understand when it comes to the subject of alcohol denat, is trying to understand exactly what it is and in turn, how it could be harmful to certain skin types.
-Firstly, it’s important to understand that alcohol denat is not a natural form of alcohol and is rather that product of industrial filtering in order to create a mixture that is purposefully toxic.
+The first things we should try and understand when it comes to the subject of alcohol denat are, what exactly it is and how it could be harmful to certain skin types.
+It’s important to know that alcohol denat is not a natural form of alcohol but rather a product of industrial filtering.
+It’s done to create a mixture that is purposefully toxic.
 You may be wondering why someone would do this.
 It’s largely a safety mechanism to stop alcoholics from drinking the products on shelves (as most of them contain ethanol to some degree or another).
 This might make sense in some ways but is altogether an entirely backward approach to the issue at hand.

 Is Benzyl Alcohol Bad For Hair?

 Strangely enough, benzyl alcohol is actually a natural product that occurs in most plants and is commonly found in fruits and teas.
-In it’s natural form, it’s generally considered a lot safer as it’s already in it’s required dosage and is much less potent.
-The problem is that most cosmetics, hair and skincare product manufacturers opt to use a synthetic version of the alcohol which is made out of a combination of both benzyl chloride and sodium hydroxide.
+In its natural form, it’s considered a lot safer since it’s much less potent.
+The problem is that most cosmetics, hair, and skincare product manufacturers opt to use a synthetic version of the alcohol which is made out of a combination of both benzyl chloride and sodium hydroxide.
 These chemicals are particularly harmful to sensitive skin types and are especially unsafe for use on young children.
 Studies have shown that benzyl alcohol affects the immune system and can ultimately lead to severe allergic reactions or skin sensitivities in users with naturally sensitive skin or those who are prone to allergies.

-Because a young child’s immune system is somewhat less developed than an adults, they are more at risk of developing a negative reaction on their skin and in some cases – it can even lead to death if the dosage is too high.
-So it’s best avoided on children under the age of 8, but avoiding this ingredient in general is probably a better idea.
+Since a young child’s immune system is somewhat less developed than an adult’s, they are more at risk of developing a reaction on their skin.
+In some cases, it can even lead to death if the dosage is too high.
+It’s, therefore, best to be avoided by children under the age of 8, but avoiding this ingredient, in general, is probably a better idea.
 That being said, benzyl alcohol is considered safe for use in the right dosage and should never be higher than the 6th ingredient on the list (as a rule of thumb).
 The ingredient is commonly used in bath products, makeup, cleansing products, shaving products, as well as other skincare products.

 It’s a mild anesthetic and can help to relieve itching as well as a preservative that helps prolong the shelf-life of these types of products.
-Ultimately, I would say that this ingredient should be safe when used within the recommended dosage, however those with more sensitive or drier skin and hair types may find that it causes dry, frizzy and flaky hair and in turn leading to damaged hair.
-To those with allergies the alcohol has been linked to the formation of contact dermatitis and should definitely be avoided if you suffer from eczema or psoriasis.
+Ultimately, I would say that this ingredient should be safe when used within the recommended dosage, however, those with more sensitive or drier skin and hair types may find that it causes dry, frizzy and flaky hair.
+To those with allergies, the alcohol has been linked to the formation of contact dermatitis and should definitely be avoided if you suffer from eczema or psoriasis.

-Ultimately I would opt for a more natural solution anytime of day.
+Ultimately, I would opt for a more natural solution any time of day.
 A simple Google search will give you a long list of DIY recipes that are all natural, healthy, cheap and effective and this applies to skin, hair and even cosmetics products.
 The more you free yourself from the dependence on chemical-based products, the healthier and more money you’ll be able to save.
 Natural products are safe, effective and can be made in the comfort of your home – so you’ll always know exactly what’s in them and that they’re safe.